 From Burbank to Glendale and back

 From its auspicious debut in 1923, Walt Disney Studios has undergone multiple sea changes and personnel shifts, few more notable than the period covered in Waking Sleeping Beauty (11:00 p.m.
 EDT).
-Directed by Disney producer Don Hahn (Beauty and the Beast, The Lion King) and former Disney executive Peter Schneider, Waking Sleeping Beauty is an insider’s look — a home movie really — from the years 1984 to 1994, when Disney not only rose from the ashes, but flourished greatly under the leadership of Michael Eisner, Jeffery Katzenberg, Roy E. Disney (son of Roy and nephew to Walt) and Jeff Wells, the later who is described as “the studio’s moral compass. … Their Jiminy Cricket.” by Disney exec Pete Clark in Kim Morgan’s The Keys to the Kingdom: How Michael Eisner Lost His Grip.
+Directed by Disney producer Don Hahn (Beauty and the Beast, The Lion King) and former Disney executive Peter Schneider, Waking Sleeping Beauty is an insider’s look—a home movie really—from the years 1984 to 1994, when Disney not only rose from the ashes, but flourished greatly under the leadership of Michael Eisner, Jeffery Katzenberg, Roy E. Disney (son of Roy and nephew to Walt), and Jeff Wells, who Disney executive Pete Clark described as “the studio’s moral compass. … Their Jiminy Cricket” in Kim Morgan’s The Keys to the Kingdom: How Michael Eisner Lost His Grip.

 Hahn and Schneider forgo the standard historical doc approach and leave the talking heads behind and overlay audio on top of archival images to tell their story.
 It is a welcome and inventive approach, one that lends itself to multiple viewings.